Title

 BFAR Administrative Order No. 198 establishes comprehensive rules and regulations for commercial fishing operations in Philippine waters, including licensing requirements for fishing vessels and gear, classification of commercial fishing scales, and stipulations for fishing in international waters.

-The license is valid for three years from the date of issuance unless suspended, revoked, terminated, or canceled for cause.
+CFVGL is valid for three (3) years from date of issuance unless suspended, revoked, terminated, or cancelled sooner for cause.

-Violation of fishery laws or regulations, non-compliance with license terms, false or fraudulent application statements, or when public interest requires cancellation.
+Violation of existing fishery laws/rules or license terms; non-compliance with terms and conditions; false or fraudulent statements in application; and when public interest so requires.

-They may be fined an amount equivalent to the value of the catch or P10,000.00 whichever is higher, face six months imprisonment, confiscation of catch and gear, and automatic revocation of the CFVGL.
+Upon conviction, they may be punished with a fine equivalent to the value of catch or P10,000.00 (whichever is higher) plus imprisonment of six (6) months, confiscation of catch and fishing gears, and automatic revocation of the CFVGL.

 Analyze Cases Smarter, Faster